tclupper/StarterUno/Readme.md

 ### Figure#1: Crude test setup schematic

 ---
+## Key functionality
+1) Allow user to read analog channels 0 through 5.
+2) Allow user to set or read digital channels 2 through 12.
+3) Allow user to turn on/off on-board LED.
+4) Allow user to turn on/off or "flicker" off-board LED.
+5) Allow user to have a pushbutton input.
+6) Allow user to output a "report" of analog inputs and pushbutton input at regular intervals.
 ## Details about the code
 The main purpose is to provide a "language" that you could use serial commands to interact with the Arduino.
 You can turn on LEDS, get pushbutton status, have the analog input automatically outputted every second, etc.  These are just a few of things one might use an Arduino to do.
 Once you have programmed the UNO, you can use the built-in Serial Monitor in the IDE to send the commands by hand to make sure they work.
 The default baud rate is 115200.